ranaroussi/yfinance/Test Plan Document.md

 - When attempting to retrieve a balance sheet, an empty data frame is returned.

 <a id="plannedTests"><h2>3.
 Planned Tests</h2></a>
 - We plan to separate the test cases into to two sections.
-One test testing the balance sheets which are `ticker.balancesheet` and `ticker.balance_sheet`, finally the second test will be testing the quarterly balance sheets which are `ticker.quarterly_balance_sheet` and `ticker.quarterly_balancesheet`.
+One test testing the balance sheets which are `ticker.balance` and `ticker.balance`, finally the second test will be testing the quarterly balance sheets which are `ticker.quarterly_balance` and `ticker.quarterly_balance`.
 - For each method we test whether the balance sheet is None.
 - We plan to implement the tests in `test_yfinance.py` file in `TestTicker Class`.
 This is the source used as python unit test, [unit test](https://docs.python.org/3/library/unittest.html)